How to create a list of lists in Python

 Avoiding the shallow copy trap with copy()

-When duplicating a nested list with the copy() method, you’re only creating a shallow copy.
-This means the outer list is new, but the inner lists are just references.
-Modifying an element in the copied list can unexpectedly change the original.
-See what happens in the following example.
+Using the copy() method on a nested list creates a shallow copy, meaning the outer list is new, but the inner lists are just references.
+Modifying an element in the copied list will unexpectedly change the original.
+The code below demonstrates this behavior.

 original = [[1, 2], [3, 4]]